sr99622/wabash/README.md

 cd wabash
 ```

 Run the following script to build the project portable libraries and distribution wheels for Python versions from 3.10 through 3.13.

-The script will require some user input after a duration of time for Python installation as provided by [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
-Once the Python versions are installed, subsequent runs of the script do not require user intervention.
+Please note that the script takes some time to run and will stop at points to collect user input for each Python installation as provided by [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
+Once all the Python versions are installed, subsequent runs of the script do not require user intervention.
 As a note, it was observed that if the script were to override the user input prompt during Python installation, the process may become corrputed.

 ```
 scripts/linux/build_libs